weldr/lorax/docs/product-images.rst

 there are files in those directories lorax will create images/product.img and/or images/updates.img

-These archives are just like an anaconda updates image -- they are copied over the top of the filesystem at boot time so that you can drop in files to add to or replace anything on the filesystem.
+These archives are just like an anaconda updates image -- their contents are copied over the top of the filesystem at boot time so that you can drop in files to add to or replace anything on the filesystem.

 Anaconda has several places that it looks for updates, the one for product.img is in /run/install/product.
-For example, to add an installclass to Anaconda you would put your custom class here:
+So for example, to add an installclass to Anaconda you would put your custom class here:

-/usr/share/lorax/product/run/install/product/pyanaconda/installclasses/custom.py
+``/usr/share/lorax/product/run/install/product/pyanaconda/installclasses/custom.py``

-If the packages containing the product/updates files are not included as part of normal dependencies you can add specific packages with the --installpkgs command or the installpkgs paramater of RuntimeBuilder.
+If the packages containing the product/updates files are not included as part of normal dependencies you can add specific packages with the ``--installpkgs`` command or the installpkgs paramater of :class:`pylorax.treebuilder.RuntimeBuilder`